Ebenezer T. Wells: Early life

 Wells was born in Oswego County, New York on May 15, 1835.
 He graduated from Knox College in Galesburg, Illinois in 1855.
 He was admitted to the bar in 1856 and practiced law in Rock Island, Illinois until he joined the United States Army as a first lieutenant and served during the Civil War.

 Career in Colorado

 Wells moved to Colorado in October 1865 and settled first in Gilpin County.
 In the territorial government, he served as a member of the lower house of the 5th general assembly.
 In 1871, President Ulysses S. Grant appointed Wells associate justice of the territorial supreme court to fill out the term of Christian S. Eyster, who had resigned, and he served for four years until 1875.
 He was a member of the Colorado Constitutional Convention.

 When Colorado gained statehood in 1876, Wells was one of four successful candidates elected to the Colorado Supreme Court.
 However, he resigned at the end of the court's first term after serving only one year on the bench.
+He practiced law with Edmond L. Smith and Thomas Mason in the firm Wells, Smith & Mason.